MarioRuiz/Request-Hash/README.md

 ```

 The Request Hashes should be organized on different modules, at least under one module.
-The request hashes should be defined as the response of a method.
+The request hashes should be defined as the value returned from a method.

 ```ruby
 ##################################################